Nottingham students need 'dedicated' housing

 He said: "It's something that is causing enormous pressure."

-Areas with large student populations include Dunkirk, Lenton and Forest Fields.'Modern designs'
+Areas with large student populations include Dunkirk, Lenton and Forest Fields.

 Mr Chapman said he did not want to penalise private landlords but the council did not plan for an "explosion" in student numbers in residential areas.